Galesburg, Illinois: Media

 Galesburg has several radio stations and newspapers delivering a mix of local, regional and national news.
 WGIL-AM, WAAG, WLSR-FM and WKAY-FM are all owned by Galesburg Broadcasting while Prairie Radio Communications owns WAIK-AM.
 KZZ66 provides Weather Information for NOAA Weather Radio in the Galesburg area.

 The Galesburg Register-Mail is the result of the merger of the Galesburg Republican-Register and the Galesburg Daily Mail in 1927.
-The two papers trace their roots back to the mid-19th century.
-A daily, it is the main newspaper of the city, and was owned by Copley Press until it was sold to Gate House Media in April 2007.
-The Zephyr was started in 1989, was published on Thursdays and was the only locally owned newspaper until its final edition December 9, 2010.
-The New Zephyr began publication in early 2013.
+The two papers trace their roots to the mid-19th century.
+A daily, it is the city's main newspaper, and was owned by Copley Press until it was sold to Gate House Media in 2007.
+The Zephyr was started in 1989, was published on Thursdays, and was the only locally owned newspaper until its final edition on December 9, 2010.
+The New Zephyr began publication in 2013.
 It is published every Friday.
-The Knoxville Bulletin is a weekly newspaper established in May 2016.
+The Knoxville Bulletin is a weekly newspaper established in 2016.
 It is owned by Limestone Publishing.

 Galesburg is part of the Quad Cities television market.